eirikt/default-webapp-elm-now/README.md

 Alternatives to webpack are [Grunt][grunt], [Gulp][gulp], and [Parcel][parcel].
 I must admit I am not a huge webpack fan&mdash;I find the API semantics a bit confusing and overly complicated.
-Anyway, webpack is clearly the idiomatic build tool choice at the moment.
+Anyway, webpack is clearly the idiomatic build tool choice these days.

 ###### Our first config
 As our first _entry_, we direct webpack to... our only source file: